 Her experience with the KISMET shoe was astounding.
 She called me to tell me how she couldn’t believe how well these shoes hold up and how much better her walks felt when she wore them.
 She is in love with them and has recommended them to everyone in my family.

 Now, to be honest, Newton isn’t the cheapest shoe option out there.
-You’ll probably find Nike or Adidas on sale for less.
+You’ll probably find Nike or Adidas on sale for less, just by looking at some promo codes on websites like Raise.
 But even my mom, who’s notoriously frugal says they were worth every penny.
 Starting at $129, they’ve outlasted many other shoes I’ve had (although you should replace your shoes about every six months).

 Because of the icy roads here, one aspect I liked about the Terra Momentum was that it worked on all different terrain.
 I was looking for a Newton all terrain option, and I’m so excited that I just got the BOCO AT 3!